 Dr Catherine Hall

-Controlling the brain’s energy supply in health and disease
+Understanding how limiting the brain’s energy supply causes disease

 - Shaw, K., Bell, L., Boyd, K., Grijseels, D.M., Clarke, D., Bonnar, O., Crombag, H.S. and Hall, C. N. (2021) Neurovascular coupling and oxygenation are decreased in hippocampus compared to neocortex because of microvascular differences.
 Nature Communications 12 (1), 1-16